 Long-term swelling after tummy tuck (6 weeks to 3 months) is not likely caused by failure to use a drain.
 More likely, long-term swelling is caused by failure to remove enough skin and/or fat during the tummy tuck.

-Tummy Tuck With No Drains
+Tummy Tuck Without Drains Vs. with Drains?

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.